AdvocatesInc/advocate-docs/BRANDS & MANAGERS/3-The_Channels_Tab.md

 ### Adding Channel Labels
 1. Navigate to the Channels Tab of your desired campaign
-2. Open the label modal for a specific channel using the "+" button
+2. Open the label modal for a specific channel using the *eye* icon at the top right
 3. Enter your unique label tag and click the "Add Label" button

+### Channel Broadcaster Actions
+Broadcaster actions are sent to channels in a campaign when you create a *Banner Graphic* or *Suggested Tweet* component.
+You may see dispatched actions for a broadcaster on their *Broadcaster Action List* at the top right of a channel.
+If a broadcaster incorrectly marked an action as complete, you may resend the action by clicking on the "Mark Incomplete" button.

+Each channel is sent default actions for preliminary campaign setup when they first join a campaign.
+You may see the status of these actions by toggling "See default actions" on the broadcaster action modal.